abner/flutter_js/README.md

 since version 0.0.2+1 we are using oasis-jsbridge-android quickjs library as our javascript engine under the hood.
 So thanks to the guys of [p7s1digital](https://github.com/p7s1digital/) team to theirs amazing work.~~

-On Android it uses the amazing and small Javascript Engine QuickJS [https://bellard.org/quickjs/](https://bellard.org/quickjs/).
+On Android it uses JavascriptCore also (soon it will be replaced by the amazing and small Javascript Engine QuickJS [https://bellard.org/quickjs/](https://bellard.org/quickjs/)).
 On IOS, it uses the Javascript Core.
 In both platforms we rely on dart ffi to make calls to the js runtime engines, which make javascript code evaluation an first class citzen inside Flutter Mobile Apps.
 We could use it to execute validations logic of TextFormField, also we can execute rule engines or redux logic shared from our web applications.
 The opportunities are huge.